 Here’s my 3 minute (maybe 5!)
 “Elevator Speech” condensing the most important overarching/main concepts (simple but critical) for the Cyberworld, “Mark’s 5 Gotta Do-S.” (Images courtesy of Google Images).

-Personal or work files-pictures, music, audio, documents, pdfs, anything that’s important.
+It is critical that you backup all personal or work files-pictures, music, audio, documents, pdfs, anything that’s important.
 ALL computers die.
-Without backups you will be locked out by crooks (think Ransomware), end up with a dead hard drive (like mine, 3x), the Blue Screen of Death, or 50 other ways…ask Paul Simon!
-Remedy: Make backups to the cloud, your spouse’s/significant other’s computer, an external storage drive, or a flash drive.
+Without backups you will be locked out by crooks (think Ransomware), end up with a dead hard drive (like mine, 3 times!), the Blue Screen of Death, or 50 other ways…ask Paul Simon!
+Remedy: Make backups to the cloud, your spouse’s/significant other’s computer, an external storage drive, or a flash /thumb drive.
 Create at least 2 backups and at least one on a Flashdrive ($10 or so) or external hard drive ($50).
 “Don’t leave home without it!”
 If the house burns down, the water pipes break, or someone steals your device, you have your backup on your keychain or in your purse.

 From Isaac Newton To Albert Einstein To Stephen Hawking